Application Lifecycle Management Service Overview

-Productivity requires order.
+Application Lifecycle Management is about productivity and productivity requires order.
 The mechanic hired is the one whose tools are in order; their shop is clean, organized and tidy.
 Software is no different.
 The complexity of the task mandates a good work environment.

 Application Lifecycle Management (ALM) is a continuous process of managing the life of an application through governance, development and maintenance.
 ALM is the marriage of business management to software engineering made possible by tools that facilitate and integrate requirements management, architecture, coding, testing, tracking and release management.